Families and divorce

 If you think Christmas is going to be a problem, seek legal advice well in advance.
 This will give you time to reach an agreement that suits the needs of both parents and your children.

-If you’re struggling to agree on plans this year – or any other time of year– try speaking to a neutral third party or mediator to help you plan ahead as much as possible.
-Clare Pilsworth is a mediator in our Cambridge office, and she would be happy to have a discussion with you and your co-parent about making the most of the festive period this year.
+If you’re struggling to agree on plans this year—or any other time of year—try speaking to a neutral third party or mediator to help you plan as much as possible.
+Clare Pilsworth and Helen Midgeley are mediators based in our Cambridge and Bishop’s Stortford offices, respectively, and they would be happy to discuss making the most of the festive period this year with you and your co-parent.

 Tees are here to help